TappNetwork/laravel-multi-mail/README.md

 - `ElfSundae\Multimail\SwiftMailerManager`

     The `SwiftMailerManager` singleton manages all Swift Mailer instances and their corresponding Swift Transport instances for the `Mailer`, it creates, caches, resets or destroys them.
-A Swift Mailer instance is identified by the driver name of its transport.
+A Swift Mailer instance is identified by the driver name of its transport, such as `smtp`, `mailgun`, etc.

 - `ElfSundae\Multimail\SwiftMessageHelper`

-    It provides some helper methods for operating the Swift messages, such as getting domains of the e-mail addresses for the message recipients.
+    It provides some helper methods for operating the Swift messages, such as getting domains of the email addresses for the message recipients.

 ## Testing